 Our town lies on a small strip of land between the Atlantic Ocean and Rehoboth Bay, is about one mile long and only two blocks wide.
 Despite its small size and low year-round population of about 300, it is not uncommon for 30,000 to descend upon the town during summer weekends.

-Our beach was one of four beaches nation-wide to be awarded SUPERSTAR BEACH STATUS by the Natural Resurces Defense Council, and continued to receive the award as one of 13 beaches nation-wide in 2012, 2013, and 2014 as announced in the NRDC press release of June 29, 2011, press release of June 27, 2012, press release of June 26, 2013 , and press release of June 25, 2014.
+Our beach was one of four beaches nation-wide to be awarded SUPERSTAR BEACH STATUS in 2011 by the Natural Resurces Defense Council, and continued to receive the award as one of 13 beaches nation-wide in 2012, 2013, and 2014 as announced in the NRDC press release of June 29, 2011, press release of June 27, 2012, press release of June 26, 2013 , and press release of June 25, 2014.

 While the town has a reputation as a magnet for partygoers, it is also a popular family resort spot, particularly because of its wide, sandy beaches, many hotels, cottages, and condominiums.

 As is the case with most beach areas, Dewey Beach quiets down in the fall and winter, but there’s still lots to do.
 In fact, the fall months can potentially be some of the best for weather and warm water.

 We have a BeachCam, showing snapshots of various portions of the beach during the day.

 We host the Dewey Beach Music Conference during the last weekend of September.
 This event began in 2002 and has been a huge draw for unsigned bands from all over the country.

 Another popular Dewey Beach event, which occurs every October, is Greyhounds Reach The Beach, where thousands of rescued greyhounds and their owners congregate here.

 Also, our town is the location of the annual East Coast Skimboarding Championships, in mid-August.